endreymarcell/jiraf-legacy/README.md

 You can specify more shortcuts in your `~/.jiraf/config.json` file.

 ### Contributing
-Run tests locally by calling `npm test` (which will cal `npm run test:local`).
-For selectively running tests, call `npm run test:local <pattern>`.
+Run tests locally by calling `npm test [pattern]`.
 The tests will run in a docker container.
 You can also call `npm run debug` which runs the docker container with the code mounted and the mock services for JIRA and GitHub running.

-Note that the CircleCI environment, although based on the same docker image, is different in some aspects and can fail even if your tests pass locally.
-To debug such problems, install the CircleCI CLI (`brew install circleci`) and call `npm run test:local:circleci`.
-This will be slower than the previous script, but guarantees that you will get the same results that the CI after pushing.
-Keep in mind that this command pulls the repository instead of mounting the code from the working directory.

 ## Have fun!
 ![Photo by Rajiv Bajaj on Unsplash](giraffe.jpg)